hypertidy/vapour/README.md

 There's a number of fragile areas in vapour, one in particular is the use of raster data sources that contain subdatasets - these are not handled, and they are not dealt with safely - if your source (NetCDF for example) contains subdatasets vapour currently will treat it like a raster and crash :) Use at your own risk, this won't be fixed for a while ...

 It's possible to give problematic "SELECT" statements via the `sql` argument.
 Note that the geometry readers `vapour_read_geometry`, `vapour_read_geometry_text`, and `vapour_read_extent` will strip out the `SELECT ...
 FROM` clause and replace it with `SELECT * FROM` to ensure that the geometry is accessible, though the attributes are ignored.
 This means we can allow the user or `dplyr` to create any `SELECT` statement.
-The function `vapour_read_geometry_what` does not have this protection, and so the C++ needs to be updated to not crash if the geometry is missing ...
+The function `vapour_read_geometry_what` will return a list of NULLs, in this case.

 I haven't tried this against a real database, I'm not sure if we need `AsBinary()` around EWKB geoms, for example - but at any rate these can be ingested by `sf`.